Kellerbier

-Kellerbier is a type of German beer, a lager, which is typically neither clarified nor pasteurised.
-The term Kellerbier literally translates as "cellar beer", referring to its cool lagering temperatures.
-Its recipe probably dates to the Middle Ages.
+Kellerbier ([ˈkɛlɐˌbiːɐ̯]; lit. 'cellar beer') is a type of German beer, an unfiltered lager originating in Franconia.

-In comparison with most of today's filtered and pasteurised lagers, Kellerbier contains more of its original brewing yeast, held in suspension.
-As a result, it is distinctly cloudy, and is described by German producers as naturtrüb (naturally cloudy).
+Kellerbier contains more of its original brewing yeast, held in suspension.
+As a result, it is distinctly cloudy, and is described in German as naturtrüb (naturally cloudy).

-Kellerbier and its related form Zwickelbier are often served directly from the barrel (for example, in a beer garden) but may be bottled as well.
+Kellerbier is often served directly from the barrel in a beer garden, but may be bottled as well.